TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

 TYPO3 extension has to have a valid :file:`composer.json` and either a folder called :file:`Documentation` with a :file:`Documentation/Index.rst` and a :file:`Documentation/guides.xml` or a :file:`README.rst` / :file:`README.md`
-in the extensions root directory.
+in the extension's root directory.

 The extension has to be publicly available on GitHub or GitLab.
 You have to establish a :ref:`Webhook <webhook>` and the Documentation Team has to